ordina-jworks/ordina-jworks.github.io/_posts/2019-04-01-vuzix-blade.md

 So, Frederick ventured forth to a place where not many developer dare venture: outdoor in the sun.

 Everyone who has ever worked with a laptop, smartphone or tablet outside can agree that the readability of these screen drops to zero as on bright and sunny days.
 The Blade solves this by having a very bright display.
-Apps also use the following 2 tricks to optimize readability:
+Apps also use the following two tricks to optimize readability:

 - Use high contrast colors, like green.
 - Dynamically make the transparent part of display white to increase the contrast even more.